WaelAlQawasmi/SocialUniversity/README.md

 ___

-## installation
+## Installation
-1. colon the project from github
+1. Clone the project from github
 2. cd to App
 3. write this command
 > amplify init